 The Park has been designed to deliver a year-round, multi-sensory experience.
 The incorporation of rain gardens ensures the urban site can mimic the natural water cycle and reduce its reliance on the surrounding networks.
 The rain gardens are designed to consider future extreme climate change affected rainfall intensities and 100-year frequency storm events.
 The gardens provide pockets of colour, height, texture and scent, igniting all the senses and attracting wildlife, including bees, birds and butterflies.

 A central feature, Elephant Springs is a rocky, water-world of fountains, waterfalls and sandy beaches.
-Created from 300 tons of Italian porphyry stone, chosen for its hard-wearing and slip-resistant properties when wet, Elephant Springs is somewhere for people of all ages and abilities to enjoy.
+It was created from 300 tons of Italian porphyry stone, chosen for its hard-wearing and slip-resistant properties when wet, sourced and supplied by Hardscape, and fabricated by their sister company IP Surfaces Ltd, and a series of water fountains and pumps by the Fountain Workshop.
+Elephant Springs is somewhere for people of all ages and abilities to enjoy all year round.

 A fundamental aspect has been retaining 27 mature, existing trees, recognising their important role in carbon fixing and storage.
 Their extensive canopy cools the air, mitigates pollution and provides microclimatic improvements alongside habitats for wildlife.
 The wider planting strategy has a mix of native and non-native species to maximise diversity and create a spatially complex planting cover that, according to many academic studies, has the most significant impact on supporting biodiversity.

 The team undertook a design-led and participative approach to the Park's design.
 Creating a Park Advisory Group with representatives from the client, Local Authority, and designated community members have ensured that the Park is flexibly designed and built to last.
 Extensive public consultation informed the Park's brief, helping to instil a sense of ownership from the existing communities.